-The County should improve its risk-assessment process to include information technology security
+The University should improve its risk-assessment process over information technology security

-Criteria-The County faces risks of reporting inaccurate financial information and exposing sensitive data.
-An effective internal control system should include an entity-wide risk-assessment process that involves members of the County's administration and IT management to determine the risks the County faces as it seeks to achieve its objectives to report accurate financial information and protect sensitive data.
-An effective risk-assessment process provides a basis for developing appropriate risk responses and should include defining objectives to better identify risks and define risk tolerances; and identifying, analyzing, and responding to identified risks.
+Criteria-The University faces risks of reporting inaccurate financial information and exposing sensitive data.
+An effective internal control system should include an entity-wide risk-assessment process that involves members of the University's administration and information technology (IT) management to determine the risks the University faces as it seeks to achieve its objectives to report accurate financial information and protect sensitive data.
+An effective risk-assessment process provides the basis for developing appropriate risk responses and should include defining objectives to better identify risks and define risk tolerances, and identifying, analyzing, and responding to identified risks.

-Condition and context-The County's annual risk-assessment process did not include a county-wide information technology (IT) security risk assessment over the County's IT resources, which include its systems, network, infrastructure, and data.
-Also, the County did not identify and classify sensitive information.
+Condition and context-The University's annual risk-assessment process did not include an adequate university-wide IT security risk assessment over the University's IT resources, which include its systems, network, infrastructure, and data.
+Also, the University did not have adequate policies and procedures to identify and classify sensitive information.
+Further, the University did not evaluate the impact disasters or other system interruptions could have on its critical IT resources and business operations.

-Effect-There is an increased risk that the County's administration and IT management may not effectively identify, analyze, and respond to risks that may impact IT resources.
+Effect-There is an increased risk that the University's administration and IT management may not effectively identify, analyze, and respond to risks that may impact its IT resources.